wolinzx/salarySys-based-on-javaee/README.md

 # salarySys-based-on-javaee
-# This is my first project,MVC frame.
-# jsp+css+js+javaee+mysql and use Apache server
+ This is my first project,MVC frame. jsp+css+js+javaee+mysql and use Apache server
-# The code may be bad,I would appreciate your comments.